Quick Picks

 Final Recommendation

-We would buy the Levoit Core 600S.
+We would buy the Levoit Classic 300S Smart Humidifier.
 It is the least risky all-around bedroom pick, the easiest to understand, and the cleanest mainstream buy in the list.
-The Coway is the value fallback, Blueair is the sleeper-first alternative, and Midea is only right when the room runs damp.
+The Honeywell is the value fallback, Dreo is the sleeper-first alternative, and Vicks is the simple cool-mist choice.

 We would not buy any of these to solve dry-air relief.
 If the bedroom needs actual added moisture, a real humidifier belongs on the shopping list instead.
 That is the part most guides blur, and it is the decision that matters most.